ywrhee/ywrhee.github.io/_pages/gallary1.md

 ---
 permalink: /gallary/
-title: "gallary"
+title: "Gallary"
 author_profile: true
 ---

-When not focused on his research, I spend time in the outdoors with my wife - hiking, taking photos, and exploring the city, local gardens and parks.
+When not focused on my research, I spend time in the outdoors with my wife - hiking, taking photos, and exploring the city, local gardens and parks.

 <figure class="third">
   <a href="/files/a1.jpg">